The Kashmir Problem

 countries signed the Tashkent

-Declaration in January 1966
+Declaration in January 1966 and

 agreed to settle their disputes